int0matar/vacancy-search-service/README.md

-Service for search and subscription to vacancies.
+Service for searching and subscribing to the mailing of vacancies.